 - The web is an interactive medium that makes you feel that if you’re not clicking a link every few seconds, you’re not getting value from it.

-- You might be reading this post on an iPhone, which severely limits what you can view at any moment.
+- You might be reading this post on your phone, which severely limits what you can view at any moment.

 - The dings of real-time web notifications are calling you even now.